 The Best Mississippi Auto Insurance Companies

-Mississippi ties for the 10th worst maintained road system in America, and poor highway conditions lead to a higher rate of accidents.
+Mississippi has been named the 10th worst-maintained road system in America, and its poor highway conditions lead to a higher rate of accidents.
 However, as legislature pushes for infrastructure improvements and the Mississippi economy slowly inches its way up, drivers may start seeing some relief in their premiums.
-Currently, Mississippi drivers pay very near national average, around $995 per year, for auto insurance premiums.
+Currently, Mississippi drivers pay very near national average, around $994 per year, for auto insurance premiums.
 Regardless, there is much more to consider when looking for car insurance in Mississippi than price alone.
 Make sure that you’re fully covered by a reputable insurer who will be by your side throughout an accident and beyond as you enter the claims process.

 Mississippi has one of the lowest thresholds for minimum auto insurance coverage in the country.
 Drivers are still required to maintain the three major insurance types: bodily injury per person, bodily injury per accident, and property damage.
 Here’s how Mississippi’s numbers break down:

 These figures are most usually abbreviated as BI and PD liability, and they are most commonly listed as abbreviated numbers.
 Mississippi’s minimum coverage would be written as (25/50/25).
 But with the kind of modern technology used in vehicles, buying only the minimum coverage may leave you underinsured in any kind of severe accident.